gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 You also have done two computer tests, which examine your performance in motion perception.
 In this study, we want to investigate whether or how motion perception is correlated with individual's verbal ability, spatial ability, or personal interests. "

 >"*Okay.
-The principle investigator will give you the credit later today.*"
+The principal investigator will give you the credit later today.*"

 - Say bye to participants